WE SHALL BE

 It builds on Navigator North’s work from 2020 onwards to lead the way on creative placemaking in this part of Tees Valley, through the national Historic England funded High Street Heritage Action Zones and Know Your Neighbourhood programmes.
 It also aligns with and amplifies the current Most Creative Station programme produced by Navigator North with Cultural Development Funding through Arts Council England.

-Running from February to December 2025, this exciting new project is focusing on civic pride and community spirit by developing site-specific artworks informed by collaborative thinking, place-based working, and meaningful engagement with local communities.
+Running from February 2025 into 2026, this exciting new project is focusing on civic pride and community spirit by developing site-specific artworks informed by collaborative thinking, place-based working, and meaningful engagement with local communities.
 WE SHALL BE is more than a commissioning programme; it is a movement that places the creativity and voices of Middlesbrough’s communities at its core.
 Together, we aim to shape public spaces that reflect the spirit, pride, and resilience of the town.

-Part of the WE SHALL BE programme is acclaimed Tees Valley artist Stuart Langley who has been commissioned to create a striking new public artwork.
-This ambitious piece, currently in development, will incorporate donated old mobile phones as a core component of its design and collaboration with the public.
+Acclaimed Tees Valley artist Stuart Langley has been commissioned to create a striking new public artwork titled ‘hold me and show me you love me’ – installed at Middlesbrough Railway Station in mid September 2025 – pictured above.
+This ambitious piece, incorporates donated old mobile phones as a core component of its design and collaboration with the public.